SR

 Ingredients: King coconut

-A cold, sweet beverage made with rose syrup, milk, ice cream, and jelly pieces.
+Cold, sweet beverage made with rose syrup, milk, ice cream, basil seeds, and jelly pieces.
+Popular dessert drink, especially refreshing in hot weather.
+Available at street vendors and restaurants.

 otherCold